nafizjiwa/Javacript-Classes/README.md

  How to create a class?
   1st.
 Use the class keyword.
   2nd.
 Use the class name ==> class Name (first letter capped) 3rd.
-Use parentheses containing the class definition.
+Use parentheses `{}` containing the class definition.
   4th.
-Class should have a constructor.
-Which is a method run once when object is created (sets up object).
+Contain a constructor.
+A method run when object is created.
   Result ==>
       class Name {
         definition
         constructor {
-        -BEHAVES LIKE A METHOD AND IS USED TO SET UP THE OBJECT- }
+        - A METHOD AND IS USED TO SET UP THE OBJECT-
+        }
       }